tylin2/PRJ666_Team05_Reminder/technical_details.md

 ## Back-End

-The website is served by...
+The website is served by....

 ## Front-End